ethangutk/RaytracingProgram/README.md

 <br><br>
-### Shadows
+### 🌇 Shadows
-The shadows really make the lights and objects in the scene feel like they have a real presense.
+The shadows make the lights and objects in the scene feel like they have a real presence.
 When a ray hits an object, it will shoot out rays to every light object.
 If those rays intersect with another opaque object and the light intensity is large enough, it will produce a shadow for the other opaque object.
 This calculation also calculates multiple different lights in the scene so the shadow will be based on all the light objects.
 These rays that shoot out to the light object are called shadow feelers.
 Surface acne will also have to be taken into account, thus moving the hit 0.01 units above each surface. <br>
 | Before | After
 | :---: | :---:
 | ![Before_Visual](https://github.com/ethangutknecht/RaytracingProgram/blob/main/Images/Shadows_Before.png?raw=true) |  ![After_Visual](https://github.com/ethangutknecht/RaytracingProgram/blob/main/Images/Shadows_After.png?raw=true)

 <br><br>
-### Viewports
+### 📷 Viewports
-This feature allows you to look at multiple differnt camera angles at the same time.
-This will split up the window in different sections, rending the same scene from multiple different camera angles.
+This feature allows you to look at multiple different camera angles at the same time.
+This will split up the window into different sections, rending the same scene from multiple different camera angles.
 How does it work?
 It calls the render frame function many times and specifies how big the size of the render should be.
 It will also specify where those pixels should be based on the start position.

 Rendering Sections | Camera Positions
 | :---: | :---: